pfmoore/notes/docs/wrappers.rst

 proposed.
 So the advice here is pretty well battle-tested.

-In the Python world, the issue of executable scripts was a huge topic of debate in the early days of disturtils.
+In the Python world, the issue of executable scripts was a huge topic of debate in the early days of distutils.
 Even when setuptools introduced the idea of console entry points, it wasn't universally accepted at first.
 So plenty of older projects still use other solutions (the ``scripts`` argument in distutils' ``setup()`` function).
 Don't hate them for it - often such projects